neghena/GPS_Autonomous_Nav/index.md

 - For the ZED-F9P, CEP is 0.097 meters and the 2DRMS is 0.233 meters.
 - For the NEO-M8N, CEP is 1.532 meters and the 2DRMS: 3.710 meters.

-Finding a GPS accurate enough was a crucial part of our project as a navigation system built on a faulty GPS can only be so reliable.
-To do this, we had to find metrics and develop testing procedures to compare the two GPS models that we had.
-The graphs above are the results that we obtained from testing u-blox's NEO-M8N and ZED-F9P From these results, we can see that the ZED-F9P performs significantly better then the NEO-M8N.
+From these results, we can see that the ZED-F9P performs significantly better then the NEO-M8N.
 Thus we chose this GPS for the purposes of developing an autonomously navigating vehicle!

 ### Part 2: Sensor Fusion